-Open pit mining is carried out by MPSA as an owner mining operation with ore hauled from Chinchillas pit to the Pirquitas plant.
-The Mineral Reserves were developed based on mine planning work completed in 2021 that included pit optimisation and redesign of the pit phases.
-Table 1.5 and Table 1.6 summarise the Mineral Reserve for Chinchillas.
-The Chinchillas Mineral Reserve estimate has been generated for the Mantos Deposit based on the following inputs: metal prices, resource model, geotechnical information, operating costs, mineral processing recoveries, concentrate transport, off site costs and charges.
+Open pit mining is carried out by MPSA as an owner-mining operation with ore hauled from the Chinchillas pit to the Pirquitas plant.
+The Mineral Reserves were developed based on mine planning work completed in 2021 that included pit optimisation and re-design of the pit phases.
+Table 1.5 and Table 1.6 summarise the Mineral Reserves for Chinchillas.
+The Chinchillas Mineral Reserves estimate has been generated for the Mantos deposit based on the following inputs: metal prices, resource model, geotechnical information, operating costs, mineral processing recoveries, concentrate transport, and off site costs and charges.
 Costs for all areas of the operation are estimated from actual costs.
-These were used to calculate an NSR and \$44.11/t NSR was used for the Mineral Reserve cut-off.
+These were used to calculate a net smelter return (NSR) and \$44.11/t NSR was used for the Mineral Reserves cut-off.

-Metal prices for the Mineral Reserve cut-off were estimated after analysis of consensus industry forecasts and compared to metal prices used in other published studies.
+Metal prices for the Mineral Reserves cut-off were estimated after analysis of consensus industry forecasts and compared to metal prices used in other published studies.
 The prices selected were then reduced from the average long-term prices to take a conservative view of the long-term price.
 The long-term prices for the cut-off were assumed to apply from the start of 2026.
-The metal prices are representative of the range of price estimates publicly reported for Mineral Reserve cut-offs.
+The metal prices are representative of the range of price estimates publicly reported for Mineral Reserves cut-offs.